qiita-spots/qiita/README.rst

 * Easy long-term sequence data deposition to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI) for private and public studies.
 * Raw data processing for `Target Gene, Metagenomic, Metabolomic and BIOM files <https://qiita.ucsd.edu/static/doc/html/processingdata/index.html#processing-recommendations>`.
-BIOM files can be added as new preparation templates for downstream analyses; however, this cannot be made public.
+BIOM files can be added as new preparation files for downstream analyses; however, this cannot be made public.

 * Basic downstream analyses using Qiime2.
 * Basic study search in the study listing page.